PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

   :alt: Auto-play animation.

-1. Button that shows the key of the animation and that you can click to select another animation.
+1. A button that shows the key of the animation and that you can click to select another animation.

   .. image:: images/scene-editor/scene-editor-animations-section-select.png
     :alt: Select the auto-play animation.